Apurva0109/nd00333-capstone/starter_file/README.md

 ```
 <br>
     primary primary_metric_name: The name of the primary metric reported by the experiment runs.<br>

-    primary_metric_goal: Either PrimaryMetricGoal.MINIMIZE or PrimaryMetricGoal.MAXIMIZE.
+    <br>primary_metric_goal: Either PrimaryMetricGoal.MINIMIZE or PrimaryMetricGoal.MAXIMIZE.
 This parameter determines if the primary metric is to be minimized or maximized when evaluating runs.<br>

-    max_total_runs and max_concurrent_runs: The maximum total number of runs to create.The maximum number of runs to execute concurrently.<br>
+    <br>max_total_runs and max_concurrent_runs: The maximum total number of runs to create.The maximum number of runs to execute concurrently.<br>

 * Submit experiment:
 Submit your hyperdrive run to the experiment and show run details with the widget.